mtbishop/ISS-Tracker/README.md

 ### `npm install`

 Install all the dependencies required to start the project.
-We are going to add more, but we need these to launch the project.

 ### `npm start`

 Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+Open [http://localhost:3000](http://localhost:3000) to view it in your browser.\
 The page will reload when you make changes.

 Live link: https://mtb-iss-tracker.netlify.app